 I am really lucky to have found 2 experts who are so vested in me achieving my outcome and the outcome that I want.

-Between my doctor helping me with my eating regime and my trainer helping me with my exercise plan, I feel a lot more confident in achieving my goals than I did trying to solve it all on my own.
+Between my doctor helping me with my eating regime and my trainer helping me with my exercise plan, I feel a lot more confident in achieving my goals than I did try to solve it all on my own.

 I know now that this is going to work and my health will improve.
 I also feel relieved that my mind, body, and spirit are all being considered in this “whole package” plan.